Denotational semantics for guarded dependent type theory: Recovering the categories GR(Delta)

-\section{Recovering the categories \texorpdfstring{$\gr{\Delta}$}{GR(Delta)}}
+\section{Recovering the categories \texorpdfstring{$\grold{\Delta}$}{GR(Delta)}}

-In this final section we discuss the relation to the family of categories $\gr\Delta$ defined in previous work by the authors~\citep{Bizjak-Moegelberg:clocks-model}.
+In this final section we discuss the relation to the family of categories $\grold\Delta$ defined in previous work by the authors~\cite{Bizjak-Moegelberg:clocks-model}.
 As mentioned in the introduction, this gives a model of guarded recursion with multiple clocks up to a coherence problem.
-We first recall the definition of the categories $\gr\Delta$.
+We first recall the definition of the categories $\grold\Delta$ (note that the notation for this differs from the $\gr\Delta$ used in the paper only by the choice of font).

-For a finite set of clock variables $\Delta$ the category $\gr{\Delta}$ is the category of presheaves on the poset $\pindex{\Delta}$.
+For a finite set of clock variables $\Delta$ the category $\grold{\Delta}$ is the category of presheaves on the poset $\pindex{\Delta}$.
 The elements of this poset are pairs $(E, \delta)$ where $E$ is an equivalence relation on $\Delta$ and $\delta : \Delta \to \NN$ is a function which respects the equivalence relation $E$.
 The order on $\pindex{\Delta}$ is defined so that $(E, \delta) \leq (E', \delta')$ if $E$ is coarser than $E'$ (i.e., $E'\subseteq E$ as subsets of $\Delta \times \Delta$) and $\delta$ is pointwise less than $\delta'$.
 The idea behind this poset is that $\delta$ records how much time is left on each clock, and the equivalence relation $E$ states which clocks are identified.
 The order is defined so that we can pass to a state where there is less time available on each clock, but we can also identify different clocks, i.e., make the equivalence relation coarser.

-The intension of the categories $\gr\Delta$ is that types and terms in clock variable context $\Delta$ should be modelled in $\gr\Delta$.
-In the present paper, the corresponding fragment is modelled in the slice category $\BaseCat/\Cl^\Delta$ with the restriction that types must be invariant under clock introduction.
+The intention of the categories $\grold\Delta$ is that types and terms in clock variable context $\Delta$ should be modelled in $\grold\Delta$.
+In the present paper, the corresponding fragment is modelled in $\gr\Delta$ with the restriction that families must be invariant under clock introduction.
 Thus the next theorem states that the two models are equivalent. \begin{theorem} Let $\Delta$ be a finite set of clocks.
-The full subcategory of $\BaseCat/\Cl^\Delta$ on objects invariant under clock introduction is equivalent to the category $\gr{\Delta}$. \end{theorem}
+The full subcategory of $\gr\Delta$ on objects invariant under clock introduction is equivalent to the category $\grold{\Delta}$. \end{theorem}